andreas-mausch/gpgfs-rust/Decisions.md

 And I found [fluent-asserter](https://github.com/dmoka/fluent-asserter) and [assertor](https://github.com/google/assertor).

 I decided to try assertor.
-I only has 49 stars on GitHub, but it is hosted by Google and the API looks natural.
+It only has 49 stars on GitHub, but it is hosted by Google and the API looks natural.
 For example it offers `contains_exactly()` and `contains_exactly_in_order()` for vectors.